kumarvoman/Design-Patterns/README.md

 <h3>Creational Patterns</h3>
 <b>Singleton</b>: Use when you need to ensure that only one instance of a class exists throughout the system.

+builder:

+<b>Prototype</b>: Use when object creation is complex or costly, as it allows you to create new objects by copying an existing one.

 <b>Factory</b>: Use when you want to create objects but defer the instantiation to subclasses, which helps encapsulate creation logic.

-<b>Prototype</b>: Use when object creation is complex or costly, as it allows you to create new objects by copying an existing one.
+<b>AbstractFactory</b>: Use when you want to create Abstract Factory creates families of related objects

+Dependency Injection:

 <h3>Structural Patterns</h3>
-<b>Decorator</b>: for dynamically adding responsibilities to objects without altering their original interface.

 <b>Adapter</b>: for adapting an object's interface to be compatible with a client that expects a different one.

+Bridge

 <b>Composite</b>: for representing a part-whole hierarchy where you need to treat individual objects and compositions of objects uniformly.

-<b>Strategy</b>: when you want to swap out an algorithm at runtime, which is a different concept than adding behavior to an object.
+<b>Decorator</b>: for dynamically adding responsibilities to objects without altering their original interface.

 <b>Facade</b>: to provide a simpler, single-point entry into a complex subsystem.

+Proxy

+Flyweight

 <h3>Behavioral Patterns</h3>
-<b>Strategy</b>: Use when you have multiple algorithms that can perform the same task and you want to allow the client to choose one at runtime.
+Chain of responsibility

+Command

+Iterator

+Mediator

+Memento

 <b>Observer</b>: Use to establish a one-to-many dependency between objects so that when one object changes state, all its dependents are notified and updated automatically.

 <b>State</b>: Use when an object's behavior needs to change based on its internal state, allowing the object to change its behavior without altering its class.

+<b>Strategy</b>: when you want to swap out an algorithm at runtime, which is a different concept than adding behavior to an object.

+Visitor